 Similar Posts

-Simon published another article on First Reference Blogs about whether or not Employers in Canada can refuse to hire smokers.
-A link to Simon’s article can be found here.
+Simon published another article on First Reference Blog entitled OHRT orders $70,000 in damages against employer for reprisal termination even though complaints of discrimination lacked merit.
+A link to the article can be found here.

 March 15, 2017